 Gayle Hunnicutt and Carole Laure provide intriguing turns, both gorgeous and mysterious, they sizzle as the plot unfolds.
 However, it’s Tisa Farrow who excels, playing a visually impaired student.
 Farrow brings an exceptional sense of vulnerability to the character especially during the terror experienced when chased unaided through the hallways by an assailant.
 It’s rare to find a character you care for as much in a slice of genre like this.

 Then there is the action.
-In the opening 5 minutes Whitman has blown away several bank robbers following a quick car chase with his hand cannon.
+In the opening 5 minutes Whitman has blown away several bank robbers following a quick car chase, with his hand cannon.
 You know what you are in for.
 It becomes quite humorous as the film rolls on that a chase or fight occurs at every juncture of the story.
 Each sequence, whilst entirely unnecessary, is handled exceptionally well.

 At the film’s three quarter mark is an wildly entertaining car chase.
 I’m going to throw it in with The French Connection, Bullitt and Seven Ups as a car chase you should make a point of seeing.
-The metal screeches as loud as the tires as Whitman gives chase to Aubert Pallascio around the streets of Montreal.
+The metal screeches loud and the tires squeal as Whitman gives chase to Aubert Pallascio around the streets of Montreal.
 It’s an exhilarating ride and far, far better than you would anticipate… much like several Italian cop flicks.

 I can’t just gush over the film.
 There are a number of moments I found to be cringey and uncomfortable.
-Some of the language used to address gentlemen who have made life choices, is of it’s time and hard on the modern ear.
+Some of the language used to address gentlemen who have made life choices is of it’s time and hard on the modern ear.
 There is also an implied sequence of curling tong horror that doesn’t sit right (much like the victim in the following weeks…) Not to mention the impending police brutality charge that should be brought against Saitta.
-This could be misconstrued into a statement against how someone wishes to show themselves, instead of just a violent moment in a thriller that wanted to be edgy.
+This could be misconstrued as a statement against how someone wishes to show themselves, instead of just a violent moment in a thriller that wanted to be edgy.

 The decision for Laure’s character Louise to be Saitta’s sister is peculiar.
 Daughter would have been a more convincing connection and help justify some of Saitta’s more questionable methods.
 However, dishing out some of the (poor) wisecracks would not have worked.